 Dealing with Conversion Exceptions

-The process of converting enums to lists can sometimes result in conversion exceptions.
-A typical example is the InvalidCastException.
+.
 This treacherous fellow raises its head when we try to convert an enum to a list of an incompatible type.
 It’s like trying to fit a square peg in a round hole.

 The mere mention of exceptions might send shivers down your spine.
-But like superheroes ready to combat trouble, have no fear; try-catch blocks are here!
-Deflecting exceptions is their specialty.
+But like superheroes ready to combat trouble, have no fear; try-catch

 Experiencing NullReference Exceptions

 NullReferenceException is another common exception that strikes when you least expect it.
-It occurs when you’re trying to access members (properties, methods, or indexes) on a type that’s null.
+It occurs when you’re trying to access members (properties, methods, or indexes) on a type that’s null

-We’re attempting to access the Count property of a list that’s null.
-This would result in a NullReferenceException.
+.
 It’s like expecting water from a tap when the water supply is disconnected.
-Just another case for our try-catch block to solve!
+Just another case for our try-catch

 Addressing Performance Issues